 Members of the finance team and other key office personnel will also have access to some information, but only to the extent necessary to complete their oversight or work duties.
-All individuals with access to records and information regarding futilion payers, donors, and financial aid recipients must hold to the strictest code of confidentiality.
+All individuals with access to records and information regarding tuition payers, donors, and financial aid recipients must hold to the strictest code of confidentiality.
 Breaches of confidential information by employees may result in discipline, up to and including termination.
-Breaches of confidential information by finance team members or any member of the board of trustees may result in cerval in the supplication.
+Breaches of confidential information by finance team members or any member of the board of trustees may result in removal, as determined through a majority vote of the board of trustees.